 • Regis College agreement provides a pathway for graduates of the QCC RT program to continue their education towards a Bachelor of Science degree in Medical Imaging.
 Students can choose from various study options including the BS degree (only), Breast Imaging, Interventional Radiology or Nuclear Medicine.
 Regis guarantees admission for one qualified QCC RT graduate per imaging concentration each year.
 Admission into the BS degree completion (only) option is not limited.

 Each semester, students receive "hands on" experiences during weekly clinical assignments within the radiology departments of Worcester area hospitals (clinical education sites).
-A full time clinical instructor at each site coordinates student experiences within the departments, evaluates their skill development, augments the didactic instruction and maintains close communication with program faculty.
+A clinical instructor at each site coordinates student experiences within the departments, evaluates their skill development, augments the didactic instruction and maintains close communication with program faculty.
 Students are expected to abide by the policies of the program and clinical facilities and to act as professionals when in the clinical setting.
-A copy of the program's Clinical Policy & Procedure Handbook is accessible from the "Admission Requirements & Costs" tab (to the left).
+A copy of the program's Clinical Policy & Procedure Handbook is accessible here at the Department page/Admissions, Health, Transfer & Articulation Agreements/ Discovery Activities.
 All potential students are advised to review it.

 Clinical SitesClinical Instructors